-Pine trees are easy to care for and require very little work once they are established.
+Pine trees (Pinus spp.) are easy to care for and require very little work once they are established.
 The most important thing to consider when planting is where to plant your tree.
-Once you know where to grow your seedling, be sure to water it regularly and provide it with ample mulch, shade and sun.
+Once you know where to grow your seedling, be sure to water your pine tree regularly and provide it with ample mulch, shade, and sun.

 Plan Where You Plant

 Once established, pine trees planted in the right area require very little care.
 Unfortunately, many people who don't know about proper pine tree care plant the tree where it will struggle to survive.
 These trees need ample sunlight and free-draining soil.
 To ensure your soil has enough drainage, dig a hole 1-foot deep and fill it with water.
 If the hole is empty 12 hours later, it is good to go.
 If not, you might want to choose another type of tree or another planting area for your pine tree.

 It is also important to recognize that many pines can become very tall and very wide.
 They are not good for small spaces and cannot be used as hedges once fully grown.
 To avoid having to cut down your tree later, do some research on the type of pine tree you are planting to make sure it will have enough space at its full height and width.
 Also, be aware that the trees will drop a lot of needles, so keep them away from areas where this could cause a problem, such as patios, fireplaces and walkways.

 Different seedling types will need to be planted at different times of the year and in different manners.

 - Bareroot seedlings should be planted only in the dormant season (look up the right time of year for your specific pine species).
 Keep the roots damp but not fully immersed in water.